Fed's Evans repeats view that four rates hikes in 2016 is too much

-CEDAR RAPIDS, Iowa (Reuters) - The Federal Reserve should raise rates only two or three times this year, a top U.S. central banker suggested Wednesday, given how hard it will likely be to lift inflation back up to the Fed’s 2-percent target.
+CEDAR RAPIDS, Iowa, Jan 13 (Reuters) - The Federal Reserve should raise rates only two or three times this year, a top U.S. central banker suggested Wednesday, given how hard it will likely be to lift inflation back up to the Fed’s 2-percent target.

 The Fed raised rates by a quarter of a percentage point in December, the first increase since the financial crisis, and signaled they would increase rates four more times this year, based on the median of their forecasts.